 What is an Umbrella Company?

-An umbrella company is a third party entity in the working relationship, handling payment, tax withholding, and social contributions for the worker so that your company does not have to worry about administering the relationship.
+An umbrella company is a third party entity in the working relationship.
+They are responsible for handling payment, tax withholding, and social contributions for the worker so that your company does not have to worry about administering the relationship.
 If the contractor came from a recruitment agency, they are also involved in some stages of managing payment and performance.

 If you want to use an umbrella company to hire your contractor, here is how it works:

 - You let your worker know how you want to set up the relationship

 - If they agree, either you or the contractor can contact a reputable umbrella company